ashishsharma909/house_price_prediction/README.md

 ## Run
 python train_model.py
-It will train the model
+- It will train the model
 ## Run
 python predict_app.py
-It will tale input from user as per requirements to predict the house price
+- It will take input from user as per requirements to predict the house price